 The Coordinator's Five-Question Audit

-"Did pupils use any information they did not already have, from a text, video, or database?"
+"Did learners use any information they did not already have, from a text, video, or database?"
 If yes, that is Research Skills: information literacy and media literacy.
 Even a reading comprehension task qualifies.

-"Did pupils work with someone else to produce or discuss something?"
+"Did learners work with someone else to produce or discuss something?"
 If yes, that is Social Skills: collaboration.
 The quality of the collaboration is what matters for assessment, not its occurrence.

 "Which Thinking Framework operation did the task require?"
 Whatever the answer, that is Thinking Skills.
 Compare maps to critical thinking and evaluating evidence.
 Systems Thinking maps to transfer and seeing interconnections.
 The specific subcategory follows from the operation.